Arizona Wildcats men's basketball: Later years and further NCAA sanctions under Olson (2002−2008)

 After Lute Olson's abrupt retirement, Arizona Athletic Director Jim Livengood appointed assistant coach Russ Pennell as the interim head coach for the 2008–2009 season 23 days before the start of the season.
 The appointment came after Mike Dunlap, the associate head coach brought in to replace Kevin O'Neill, turned down the job.
 Under Pennell, the Cats finished 19–13 in the regular season, including a non-conference win over Kansas and a 7-game win streak with wins over UCLA and Washington.
 Despite a 19–13 finish to the season, Arizona was controversially selected as one of the last teams into the field of 65 as a 12th seed in the Midwest region, extending its NCAA consecutive tournament appearances to 25 years.
 The Cats made it to the Sweet 16 (regional semi-finals) with wins over 5-seed Utah and 13-seed Cleveland State, before falling to overall 1-seed, Louisville.
-Despite Pennell's post-season success, he was not retained, as Arizona announced before his hiring they would hold a national coaching search after the season ended.
+Despite Pennell's post-season success, he was not retained, as Arizona announced before his hiring that they would hold a national coaching search after the season ended.
 (On April 9, 2009, Pennell was hired as head coach of the men's basketball team at Division II Grand Canyon University, a member of the Pacific West Conference.)

 Following Olson's retirement, reports of NCAA violations arose regarding payment of impermissible benefits to players and recruiting violations.
 In response, Arizona self-imposed sanctions that included a reduction in the number of recruiting visits by coaches and prospective players, the disbanding of a booster group, and implementation of a series of administrative and rules changes to prevent further violations.
-The NCAA upheld most of those self-imposed sanctions but determined the school had used two ineligible players in 2007-08 and would have to vacate all wins involving those players and eliminate their statistics.
+The NCAA upheld most of those self-imposed sanctions, but determined the school had used two ineligible players in 2007-08 and would have to vacate all wins involving those players and eliminate their statistics.
 The NCAA reduced the number of scholarships and visits with recruits Arizona was allowed to make.
 The NCAA found that Olson failed to promote an atmosphere of compliance at the university but decided against sanctioning the coach because he was retired and had health issues.
 "I think that was my fault," Olson said during a 2008 interview with ESPN.com.
 "That wasn't anyone else's fault.
 It was my error and it was a big error.
 But I guess in 26 years you are allowed to make a mistake once in a while anyway and that's not to say I haven't made a lot of them but in terms of that, that was a big mistake on my part."